 - Animal dander.
 Despite what you may hear, there are no hypoallergenic breeds of dogs or cats.
 People are not allergic to an animal's hair — they’re allergic to an allergen found in the saliva, dander (dead skin flakes) or urine of an animal with fur.

 - Cockroach droppings.
 Cockroaches are common pests whose droppings can cause environmental issues.

 TIPS TO HELP REDUCE ALLERGENS IN YOUR HOME

 There are a few suggestions you can try to help combat indoor allergens in your home:

-- Place dust mite encasements on mattresses/pillows.
+- Place dust mite cases on mattresses/pillows.

-- Vacuum carpets often or replace carpet with hardwood floor, tile or linoleum.
+- Vacuum carpets often, or replace carpet with hardwood floor, tile or linoleum.

-- Use a High Efficiency Particulate Arrestance (HEPA) filter vacuum.
+- Use a high-efficiency particulate arrestance (HEPA) filter vacuum.
 These filters are rated at least 99.97 percent efficient on particles of 0.3 microns in size.

-- Try to keep humidity levels low in your home, around 40 to 50 percent.
+- Try to keep humidity levels low in your home — around 40 to 50 percent.

-- Keep animals outdoors if possible.
+- Keep animals outdoors, if possible.
 If pets are indoors, keep them out of bedrooms and other rooms where you spend most of your time.
-Try to minimize contact and wash your hands after touching.
+Try to minimize contact, and wash your hands after touching.